Nothing is invented, for it’s written in nature first. Originality consists of returning to the origin.

 We are in the process of developing a variety of technical and analytical tools/applications to make the process more effective and efficient.

 Our founder, Lynn Marie DePippo, once took a weekend symposium on this subject at the University of Massachusetts, in Amherst, Massachusetts.
-It was a very vibrant and enlightened group of people that organized this conference (we thank Ryan Harb, one of the key organizers of this particular meeting, for steering her in this direction).
+It was a very vibrant and enlightened group of people that organized this conference.
 It was at this meeting that Lynn Marie DePippo realized for the first time that her natural investment skills and “secret sauce” was her natural ability to process information and analyze in this system-based methodology.
 Her clear vision, as well as her strong strategic thinking and problem solving skills come from this system-based thinking.
 We also feel it is also one of the most powerful frameworks for reorganizing an investment process that addresses “people, planet, and profit.”

 12 Permaculture Principles